 The last episode of Season 4 was extra long and extra beautiful, with scene after scene taking place in grand settings and everyone looking even more amazing than they usually look.
 After taking its sweet time with multiple, lengthy settee-based conversations and convoluted subplots involving pieces of paper, the show comes to a close with a final scene that was pretty darn touching, leaving us with the image of Mrs. Hughes and Mr. Carson, holding hands and wading into the ocean together.
 Just seeing Carson’s bare feet was worth the price of a PBS pledge drive alone.

 Everything seemed sort of topsy-turvy in this episode, with characters coming out on top that have been flailing around until now or, in some cases, that we’ve never laid eyes on before now.
-Rose, Lord G., Lady G., Moselely, Harold & Madeleine, just to name a few.
-And this episode was epic, epic! because we saw the Grantham’s London house for the first time.
+Rose, Lord G., Lady G., Mosely, Harold & Madeleine, just to name a few.
+And this episode was epic, epic! because we saw the family’s London house for the first time.
 Wow.
 That is one beautiful, big house, even if the family members kept complaining about being in everyone else’s pocket, as the house only had six rooms per family member instead of the usual twenty.
 Stupid Mary claimed she would rather sleep on the roof than share a room with Edith.
 I was hoping a member of the staff would take her up on it and set up a bed for her there.
 And then gently sneak up on the roof in the middle of the night and nudge her over the edge while she was sleeping. (*cough*Bates*cough*)

 Carson: The regard between Carson and Mrs. H. is very touching and a highlight of every episode.
 Maybe Julian Fellowes should limit his writing to creating scenes and plots for characters of a certain age.
 The way older people are depicted in this show is a million times better than the way anyone under 40 is depicted.
 The older characters are more fully developed (except Mrs. Levinson — yikes!), much more nuanced and they get to deliver some great lines.
 It’s as though the younger the characters are, the less Fellowes knows what to do with them, which is probably why we rarely lay eyes on little George and Sybil, who must be getting ready to be shipped off to boarding school by now.

-Mrs. Hughes: Once again, Our Mrs. Hughes is back to being the series fixer, making everything work for everybody else, not only at that massive gothic pile of bricks back in Yorkshire but also at the Grantham’s London house.
-Where they have a bulletin board in the kitchen.
+Mrs. Hughes: Once again, Our Mrs. Hughes is back to being the series fixer, making everything work for everybody else, not only at that massive gothic pile of bricks back in Yorkshire but also at the London house.
+Where there is a bulletin board in the kitchen.
 That bulletin board had more screen time than several of the regular characters, as Mrs. Hughes (and Carson) gave it a workout, pinning and re-pinning this and that.
 Bills of lading and postcards from Brighton, sent by nobody knows who, pinned up and taken down in good order.
 Also, in this episode Mrs. Hughes again teams up with Stupid Mary, this time to save Bates from the gallows by getting rid of that incriminating ticket stub.
 Yay Mrs. Hughes!
 You are the best.
 The BEST!
 And you deserve a holiday at the beach, free of that rattling ring of keys you’re weighed down with day and night.
 A holiday with salt water and penny ice cream cones and 12-shilling-there-and-back train rides paid for by Lady Grantham, with Mr. Carson’s big meaty paw wrapped around your work-hardened hand.

 Mrs. Patmore: What a gal!
 She has really come out on the other side of menopause like a champ!
 Because only hormones could explain this character’s complete about-face.
 All those years of hot flashes and dizzy spells are now behind her and she can shine forth like the light she is.
 The new, improved Mrs. Patmore dishes out advice along with her sauces, beams at everyone she encounters, makes jokes about maggots to Lady Mary and Lady Rose, and sits on the beach eating ice cream while smiling approvingly at Carson and Hughes out there in the water, holding hands.